See all articles

 end

-Finally we are ready to setup our database (create it, migrate it and seed it with pre-defined data):
+Finally, we are ready to set up our database (create it, migrate it, and seed it with pre-defined data):

 bundle exec rake db:create